binalyze/air-mcp/README.md

 - **Check Organization Name Exists** - Check if an organization name already exists in the system.
 - **Get Shareable Deployment Info** - Get information about a shareable deployment using a deployment token.
 - **Update Organization Shareable Deployment** - Update an organization's shareable deployment settings.
+- **Update Organization Deployment Token** - Update the deployment token for a specific organization.

 ## Overview